-Pre-eminent One
+Pre-Eminent One

 The early Christians were accused by the Romans of stealing glory from Caesar, and by the Jews of robbing glory from God (Yahweh).
 Christianity is criticized by some as being “too Jesus focused.”
 But is that what the apostles thought?
 Let’s hear again from Paul as he writes to the Colossians about Jesus.

-“He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
-For in him all the fullness of God was pleased to dwell” (Col. 1:19 ESV).
+He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
+For in him all the fullness of God was pleased to dwell (Colossians 1:19, ESV).

-“Let all the world look to me for salvation!
+Let all the world look to me for salvation!
 For I am God; there is no other.
-I have sworn by my own name, and I will never go back on my word: Every knee will bow to me, and every tongue will confess allegiance to my name.”
-(Isaiah 45:22, 23 NLT)
+I have sworn by my own name, and I will never go back on my word: Every knee will bow to me, and every tongue will confess allegiance to my name (Isaiah 45:22-23, NLT).

 Paul attributes to Jesus the same words of honor Isaiah attributes to Yahweh:

-“Though he was God, he did not demand and cling to his rights as God.
+Though he was God, he did not demand and cling to his rights as God.
 He made himself nothing; he took the humble position of a slave and appeared in human form.
 And in human form he obediently humbled himself even further by dying a criminal’s death on a cross.

-Because of this, God raised him up to the heights of heaven and gave him a name that is above every other name, so that at the name of Jesus every knee will bow, in heaven and on earth and under the earth, and every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.”
-(Philippians 2:6-11 NLT)
+Because of this, God raised him up to the heights of heaven and gave him a name that is above every other name, so that at the name of Jesus every knee will bow, in heaven and on earth and under the earth, and every tongue will confess that Jesus Christ is Lord, to the glory of God the Father (Philippians 2:6-11, NLT).

-We are also told in the Old Testament that Yahweh alone created the universe.
-That “every knee shall bow to Him.”
-That He is “the Lord, the King of Israel.”
+Over seven hundred years before Christ, God tells us through Isaiah, “every knee shall bow to him (Yahweh).”
+That he is “the Lord, the King of Israel.”
 “The Redeemer.”
 “The First and the Last.”
-Daniel calls Him “Ancient of Days.”
 Zechariah speaks of God as “the King, the Lord of Hosts who will judge the earth.”

 Conclusion